skydoves/sandwich/docs/apiresponse.md

   }.onException {
    // this scope will be executed when the request failed with exceptions.
    // handle the exception case
-  }.onCause {
-    // this scope will be executed when the request failed with custom errors.
-    // handle the custom exception cases
   }
 ```